smdsameer1/oibsip_task3/README.md

 Hello connections,

-I am excited to share that I have successfully completed Task 3 as a Web Development Intern at Oasis Infobyte of the October 2022 batch.
+I am excited to share that I have successfully completed Task 3 as a Web Development Intern at Oasis Infobyte of the July P2 batch 2023.
 In this task, I created a Temperature Converter website using HTML, CSS, and JavaScript.

 # Project Details
 1. Task: Temperature Converter Website